 Bubble nails are a visually pleasing effect and unique nail polish effect.
 Unlike most nail art, bubble nails don’t require much skill or artistic talent, which means anyone can do it at home cheaply and get something share-worthy.

-The technique involves applying ordinary soap bubbles to freshly gelled or polished nails and then curing or allowing them to dry.
+The technique involves applying ordinary soap bubbles to freshly gelled or polished long or short nails and then curing or allowing them to dry.
 The soap bubbles leave the effect behind, which can be highlighted with other nail art techniques and promptly shared online.

 Hobbies for Likes: A Waste of Time?